Cream City, South Dakota Is Just A Short Drive From Sioux Falls

 South Dakota is a rural state!

-And perhaps more than anything else, that's why I've loved calling South Dakota home for over 40 years.
+And perhaps more than anything else, that's why I've loved calling South Dakota home for nearly 50 years.
 Having grown up on a small farmstead near a small town, I've always loved the 'small town' atmosphere of our state.
 You may not know everyone in South Dakota, but there's a pretty good chance you know someone who does know that person you're talking about!

 I've had the good fortune to live in different sections of our state, from the south central to the northeast to the far west and southeast.
 And, maybe like you, I could probably name pert near every town in the state, from Sisseton to Edgemont, Lemmon to Elk Point.